sarahsupp/CV/CV.md

 Invited Talks
 --------------
+"The role of open and citizen science data in assessing avian movement: eBird and remote sensing data provide insights to hummingbird migration". *2016*.
+Symposium on Big Data Ornithology, North American Ornithological Conference.
+Washington, D.C.

+"Animal movement, community dynamics, and the maintenance of biodiversity in animal systems". *2016* Department of Biology.
+Valparaiso University, Valparaiso, IN.

+"Dynamic macroecology for a changing world".
+2015.
+Department of Biology.
+University of Oklahoma, Norman, OK.

+"Dynamic macroecology for a changing world".
+2015.
+School of Biology and Ecology.
+University of Maine, Orono, ME.

+"The role of open science and citizen science in assessing human impacts".
+2015.
+Organized Oral SEssion: New Perspectives for Ecology During the Anthropocene.
+Ecolocial Society of America Annual Meeting.
+Baltimore, MD

+"Understanind recent biodiversity change across scales".
+2015.
+Biodiversity Change Seminar, Biodiversity Research Centre, University of British Colombia.
+Vancouver, B.C., Canada.

+"Dynamic macroecology for a changing world".
+2015.
+College of Life Sciences and Agriculture.
+University of New Hampshire, Durham, NH.

+"Dynamic macroecology for a changing world".
+2015.
+Department of Biological Sciences Seminar.
+Northern Illinois University, DeKalb, IL.

 "Species-level and community-level diversity responses to disturbance: a cross-community analysis".
 2014.
 Biodiversity Change workshop. s-Div, German Centre for Biodiversity Research, Leipzig, Germany.

 "Using time-series, ecology, and physiology to predict climate change impacts on hummingbird biodiversity".
 2014.
 NASA Biodiversity and Ecological Forecasting Team Meeting.
 Silver Springs, MD. co-presented with C.H.
 Graham